LockeErasmus/qpmr/docs/roadmap.md

 - distribution diagram branches for delays
 - add aQPmR functionality to find regions free of roots
 - QPmR based root-locus
+- stability envelope - constult Can

+## Questions for Tomas

+- in the context of asymptotical properties of chains, can we obtain asymptote for neutral segment?

 ## Simillar python libraries